RotorHazard/RotorHazard/doc/RHAPI.md

 Provides a simple interface to add a UI Markdown block to a panel.

-Markdow blocks are represented with the `Markdown` class, which has the following properties:
+Markdown blocks are represented with the `Markdown` class, which has the following properties:

 - `panel` (string): `name` of panel where markdown will appear
 - `name` (string): Internal identifier for this markdown block